-Here is a generic headline.
+Take a look at the generic headline in the slide below.
 Notice: in order for the audience to learn anything more about the Olympic results, they have to squint their eyes and wade through rows and rows of data.
 Why make it so difficult?

 Here is the same data presented with an active, content-rich headline that tells us upfront what the big news is right away.
 Unlike the above slide, it doesn’t make us work hard to figure out the message: